Small Cell Lung Cancer Treatment (Patient)

 For most patients with small cell lung cancer, current treatments do not cure the cancer.

-If lung cancer is found, participation in one of the many clinical trials being done to improve treatment should be considered.
+If lung cancer is found, patients should think about taking part in one of the many clinical trials being done to improve treatment.
 Clinical trials are taking place in most parts of the country for patients with all stages of small cell lung cancer.
-Information about ongoing clinical trials is available from NCI Web site
+Information about ongoing clinical trials is available from the NCI Web site.